scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 ## Comparing the built and loaded Data Frames

-This page built a Data Frame from scratch from Numpy components, to deepen our understanding of what a Data Frame is made from.
+This page built a Data Frame from scratch from NumPy components, to deepen our understanding of what a Data Frame is made from.

 The cell below shows a more typical method of making a Data Frame, that is